syongu/Moneyball---Pitching-Predictor/README.md

 ## Feature Engineering Opportunity
 Below list will be used as a guideline to develop columns that help with the project:
-- [ ] Add the current pitcher's pitch count through the game
+- [x] Add the current pitcher's pitch count through the game
-- [ ] Determine if a pitcher is starting pitcher or relief pitcher
+- [x] Determine if a pitcher is starting pitcher or relief pitcher
+- [x] Show the previous pitch type
-- [ ] Show the previous pitch type and location
+- [ ] Show the previous pitch location
-- [ ] Include the previous pitch's result (type/code column from last row)
+- [x] Include the previous pitch's result (type/code column from last row)
-- [ ] Include the previous at-bat result (type/code column before pitch_number goes back to 1)
+- [x] Include the previous at-bat result (type/code column before pitch_number goes back to 1)
 - [ ] Narrow the dataframe to player-level.
 Would we have enough data for most of the player?
-- [ ] Visualize the strike zone map
+- [x] Visualize the strike zone map
-- [ ] There are rows with "placeholder" in zone column.
+- [x] There are rows with "placeholder" in zone column.
 We can use px and pz to find which strike zone it is.
+- [x] Weather
+- [ ]

 ## Hypothesis to look into: